keyshade-xyz/keyshade/docs/cli/environment.md

 ### Options

-These are the options supported by the `create` command:
+These are the options supported by the `list` command:

 #### `PAGINATION_OPTION`